Dispatcher & dispatching rules

 SCRIPT dispatcher

 SCRIPT dispatchers are the most versatile and powerful to integrate custom dispatching logic in Microcks.
-When using such a Dispatcher, Dispatching Rule is simply a Groovy script that is evaluated and has to return the name of mock response.
+When using such a Dispatcher, Dispatching Rule is a script that is evaluated and has to return the name of mock response.
+You need to use GROOVY or JS to specify the scripting language.

-Before actualy evaluating the script, Microcks builds a runtime context where elements from incoming requests are made available.
+Before actually evaluating the script, Microcks builds a runtime context where elements from incoming requests are made available.
 Therefore, you may have access to different objects from the script.

 def headers = mockRequest.getRequestHeaders()